manofgod747/Economics/README.md

 From an objective standpoint, taxation is fraud.
 Fraud is defined as wrongful or criminal deception intented to result in financial or personal gain.
 Taxation is taken for granted by force.

 ### Employment
-Employment can only be defined in relation to money.
+Employment can only be defined in relation to money and corporations.
 It is not a meaningful concept.
+Humans do not live to have corporate employment.

 ### Corporations
 Corporations can only be defined in relation to money and legislation.
 Corporations would not exist where it not for the legal and monetary benefits they provide.
 Corporations could be abolished if legislation was made fair.